 Bonfire night, sorted!
 Get your sparklers at the ready for a cosy feast at home.
-Try our rich, spicy chilli, squidgy toffee apple cake, the best sausage sandwich and spiked hot chocolate
+Try our rich, spicy chilli, squidgy toffee apple cake, the best sausage sandwich and our warming drinks, such as spiked hot chocolate, mulled beer and more

 Celebrate this autumnal festival with one of our Bonfire Night food and drink ideas.
 Wrap up warm and tuck into Bonfire Night cake and plenty more treats to enjoy in the comfort of your own home.

 It’s not just the name that makes this dish perfect for a bonfire or firework party.
 The mix of sticky, sweet, savoury and a pop of heat from the mustard is exactly the kind of thing you want to be eating on a cold autumn night – fire blazing, scarves done up tightly and sparklers at the ready.